plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Spells/9th Level/Permanence.md

 > *You make a magical effect permanent.
 The pinnacle of transmutation.*

-One "Magical" effect affecting target creature or object in range with a duration longer than "Instantaneous" lasts "Until dispelled".
+One "Magical" effect affecting target creature or object in range with a duration longer than "Instantaneous" lasts "Until dispelled" instead.

 **Classes:** Sorcerer, Wizard